May our yoga practice bring health, vitality, simplicity, and a feeling of Oneness…

 I lived in very rural central California for most of my childhood, and then moved to the Silicon Valley for high school.
 Quite different experiences, for sure!
 My mom got a job in Greensboro, NC my senior year of high school, so I moved here to NC with my family.
 I attended Appalachian State for two years, and then (barely) graduated from UNC Chapel Hill in 2000, with a Bachelor’s degree in Romance Languages & English Literature.

-I worked for the local coffee company, Joe Van Gogh, for over 9 years, doing almost every job there besides roasting coffee.
+I worked for the local coffee company, Joe Van Gogh, for over 9 years, playing a variety of roles.
 I then worked at Guglhupf for 4 years as the Office Manager.
 I’ve spent the last few years doing odd jobs such as bookkeeping, watering plants in office buildings, and being a personal assistant to Elder friends of mine.

 In addition to the above, I have spent most of my life working through my own C-PTSD from long-term childhood trauma, which obviously has a long story behind it.
-I mention it here, because it is a big part of what I have been working on all my life, and I hope to bring whatever wisdom, kindness, and presence I have to share from these experiences, to class.
-And I guess it’s just a big part of who I am, yet where does that fit in with my story?
-Well, I guess right here. 🙂
+I mention it here, because it is a big part of what I have been working on all my life, and I hope to bring whatever understanding, patience, and presence I have to share from these experiences, to class.

 **Other trainings I have completed at the Shanti Niketan Ashram include Children’s Yoga, Gentle & Restorative Yoga, Yoga for Seniors, and an additional course in Yoga Anatomy & Therapeutics